mixxxdj/manual/source/chapters/preferences.rst

 Preferences
 ***********
-Mixxx has many options to customize it in :menuselection:`Options --> Preferences`.
+Mixxx has many options to customize in :menuselection:`Options --> Preferences`.

 .. _preferences-sound-hardware: